DenefLab/Computational-boot-camp/docs/source/QualityControl.rst

 Removing Poor Quality Bases
 ------------------------------
-A result of the sequencing technology is that reads towards the beginning and ends of sequences suffer from a loss of quality.
+A result of the sequencing technology is that bases towards the beginning and ends of reads suffer from a loss of quality.
 Quality in this cacse refers to the confidence of the base call.
 The quantitative measure of the quality of a base is its phred score.

 A general overview of phred scores: